Caroline Bates

 Wake Forest Student Experienced in Publishing, Editing, Marketing, and Project Management

 Thank you for taking the time to explore my work in editing, marketing, and media production.
-For more directed browsing, utilize the navigation bar at the top of this page.
+For more directed browsing, please utilize the navigation bar at the top of this page.

 Final Writing Portfolio

 For our class assignments, our client was a fictional company, ThermAdapt, selling unique outdoor apparel with climate-adapting technology.
-Though I unfortunately cannot share our ThermAdapt brand kit or the directions for this project, these samples stand on their own to demonstrate my understanding of writing across deliverable formats.
+I unfortunately cannot share our ThermAdapt brand kit or the directions for this project, but these samples stand on their own to demonstrate my understanding of writing across deliverable formats.

 For this course, we used Target as a case study for developing a strategic communications campaign in teams of 5 students.
 This individually-graded mid-term project allowed us to demonstrate our independent thought processes and understanding of a campaign's early research and planning stages.
-We then combined our ideas, using our inividual assessments as a guide to create our campaign's big idea, primary and secondary messaging, and deliverable executions.
+We then combined our ideas, using our individual assessments as a guide to create our campaign's big idea, primary and secondary messaging, and deliverable executions.

 TherapySouthCrestlinePodcast (mp3)